AdamKyle/flare/resources/info/combat/section-1.md

 Requires Both Casting Accuracy and Accuracy

-Rangers and thieves might appreciate this attack.
+Rangers, Thieves and Vampires might appreciate this attack.

 Cast and attack will first cast with the spell in **spell slot one** and the weapon in **the right hand.**